aleshaleksey/fansys23/08-spell-list.md

 **Description**: Make a target "invisible" for the duration.

-**Upcast**: For every extra MP used above 2, the duration increases by an hour or the number of targets increases by one.
+**Upcast**: For every extra MP die used above 2, the duration increases by an hour or the number of targets increases by one.

 **Warning**: "Invisibility" does not hide the sounds a target makes, or the aroma it exudes.

 **Global**: Hides surface features from sight, eg. a camp, with all people and objects in it.
 It does not hide inherent terrain features, eg mountains and lakes.
 All valid targets in a radius of 100ft are "invisible" for a week.
-For every 2MP, the radius increases by 100ft, or the duration increases by a week.
+For every 2MP dice, the radius increases by 100ft, or the duration increases by a week.

 ___
 ### Lesser Xenophonia